 Greece, Germany and Spain have the three highest numbers, indicative of the least moral issues in their nations.
 Spain and Germany are both above 60% acceptance of evolution.
 However, as noted previously for Germany, reporting on teen pregnancy is done differently there.
 Greece is unknown, but likely low which explains the low frequency of moral ills.
 France has the highest acceptance of evolution and also has the lowest rating outside of Russia, indicative of a high amount of moral problems.
 Australia and Poland have similar numbers and, if Poland is at the worldwide average, similar low acceptance of evolution.
 Due to Russia being a massive outlier, they will be left out of the calculations.

 Sorting by acceptance of evolution, the list reads: France, Spain, Sweden, Germany, United States, Canada, Russia, United Kingdom, Australia and Poland and Greece jointly bring up the rear.
-Sorting by frequency of moral ills, the list reads: Russia, France, Canada, Sweden, US & UK(tie), Poland, Australia, Germany & Spain(tie) and Greece.
-Note that their are parallels between this list.
+Sorting by the frequency of moral ills, the list reads: Russia, France, Canada, Sweden, US & UK(tie), Poland, Australia, Germany & Spain(tie) and Greece.
+Note that there are parallels between this list.
 Australia ranks ninth in acceptance of evolution and eighth in the frequency of moral ills.
-Sweden ranks third in acceptance of evolution and fourth in frequency of moral ills.
+Sweden ranks third in acceptance of evolution and fourth in the frequency of moral ills.
 Greece is last in moral ills and joint last in acceptance of evolution.
 Poland is joint last in acceptance of evolution and seventh in moral ills.
 Remember that Poland is likely higher than the 41% global average in evolution acceptance.
 France ranks first in acceptance of evolution and second, (essentially first if Russia is excluded) in moral ills.
 The US ranks fifth in both categories.
 The UK shares fifth in moral ills with the US and is eighth in acceptance of evolution.
 Canada is sixth in acceptance of evolution and third in moral ills.
 Of the eleven nations surveyed, most barely move in their ranking from one list to the other.

 There are outliers to this.
 Russia is the most obvious one, ranking first in moral ills and seventh in acceptance of evolution.
 However, as explained earlier, Marxism is very similar to Darwinism so the huge number of moral ills in Russia is understandable.
 Germany and Spain are bigger issues.
 Spain ranks second and Germany fourth in acceptance of evolution, yet rank joint ninth in moral ills.
 In Germany’s case, this is explained by the low reporting on teen pregnancy but Spain remains an outlier.
 However, Spain is the only true outlier.
 There is a correlation between acceptance of evolution and the frequency of moral ills.
 The higher the percentage of a nation that accepts evolution, the higher it’s frequency of moral ills.